 A letter from India

 Upon receiving funding from Altar’d State to purchase hygiene items for sponsored children at the St. Mary’s School for Girls in India, our volunteer coordinator writes:

 “Thank you very much for allowing us to be able to purchase 103 sanitary napkin packets which can be used for up to six months.
 As we know, girls face a great number of difficulties when it comes to sanitation and hygiene.
 We really appreciate your contribution to help and support our children during these hard times.
 Also, all our children have conveyed their highest regards to the concerned donors and once again thank you so much for your kindness.

 Why is it so important to support girls and their healthy menstrual hygiene?
 According to the Days for Girls website, “period poverty is a term used to describe the lack of access to adequate menstrual health management supplies and education for women and girls.
 Many families are unable to afford feminine hygiene products because of how expensive they are.
 This lack of resources and supplies for menstrual health can have negative consequences on girls.”

 Additionally, poor menstrual hygiene can cause physical health risks and has been linked to reproductive and urinary tract infections (UNICEF).
 It also inhibits girls from reaching their full potential — young girls who do not receive an education are more likely to enter child marriages and experience an early pregnancy, malnourishment, domestic violence, and pregnancy complications as a result.

-How do I sponsor a child in Chile?
+How do I sponsor a child with Children Incorporated?

-You can sponsor a child in Chile in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child in Chile that is available for sponsorship.
+You can sponsor a child with Children Incorporated in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child that is available for sponsorship.